-Midwifery Standards Review (MSR) is a unique quality assurance process developed by the New Zealand College of Midwives to reflect the partnership model of midwifery practice.
+Midwifery Standards Review (MSR) is a unique quality assurance process developed by the College to reflect the partnership model of midwifery practice.
 MSR is a professional development process that supports midwives to reflect on their individual midwifery practice in a formal manner, with the assistance of specially educated reviewers.
 Midwives work with the reviewers to reflect on their midwifery practice and identify a professional development plan.

 Midwifery Standards Review is designed to help the midwife to: